kontent-ai/data-ops/README.md

 # Getting Started

-Data-ops is a CLI tool for working with data in your Kontent.ai projects.
-It runs in Node.js with ESM support (lts).
 We recommend running it with `npx`.
 Use `-h` or `--help` anytime to get information about available commands and their options.
 ```bash